-The College expects all reports of sexual harassment to be referred to the Title IX Coordinator who ensures consistent application of the policy to all individuals and allows the College to respond promptly and equitably.
-Members of an interdepartmental team including the Title IX Coordinator, Title IX Investigator, the Campus Safety and Security Office, and the Dean of Students, may assist in seeing a complaint to resolution.
-Depending on the relationship of the Complainant and the Respondent to the College (student, staff, faculty, or other) and the nature of the report, additional team members may be asked to assist including but not limited to Director of Human Resource and Dean of Faculty.
+The College expects all reports of sexual misconduct to be referred to the Title IX Coordinator who ensures consistent application of the policy to all individuals and allows the College to respond promptly and equitably.
+Members of an interdepartmental team including the Title IX Coordinator, Title IX Investigator, the Campus Safety and Security Office, the Dean of Students, and the Associate Dean of Students may assist in seeing a complaint to resolution.
+Depending on the relationship of the Complainant and the Respondent to the College (student, staff, faculty, or other) and the nature of the report, additional team members may be asked to assist including but not limited to Director of Human Resource, Dean of Faculty, and the Senior Vice President Chief Academic Officer.